Christian Yelich Player Props: Brewers vs. Cubs

 - The Cubs have the 11th-ranked team ERA among all league pitching staffs (4.01).

-- Cubs pitchers combine to give up the fewest home runs in baseball (80 total, one per game).
+- Cubs pitchers combine to surrender the fewest home runs in baseball (80 total, one per game).

-- Hendricks (3-3) gets the starting nod for the Cubs in his eighth start of the season.
-He has a 3.02 ERA in 41 2/3 innings pitched, with 22 strikeouts.
+- Steele (9-2) is looking for his 10th win when he gets the starting nod for the Cubs in his 16th start of the season.
+He has a 2.43 ERA in 85 1/3 innings pitched, with 76 strikeouts.

-- In his most recent outing on Friday against the Philadelphia Phillies, the right-hander threw seven innings, allowing three earned runs while surrendering six hits.
+- In his most recent time out on Friday against the Cleveland Guardians, the left-hander threw 6 1/3 scoreless innings while surrendering three hits.

-- In seven games this season, the 33-year-old has amassed a 3.02 ERA and 4.8 strikeouts per nine innings, while giving up a batting average of .208 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.